-Whether you’re marketing in Houston, nationwide, the U.S., across the pond, or around the globe these branding terms can come in handy.
+Whether you’re branding in Houston, nationwide, the U.S., across the pond, or around the globe these branding terms can come in handy.

 ABSTRACT BRAND NAME

 Invented words used to name a product, service, or company that has no dictionary or other known meaning.
 I.e. Skype